ryann0097/Single-Line-of-Code-SLoC-Project/README.md

 2. for each file in the list, count the individual lines of code, comments, and blank lines, store this information in a convenient data structure, and;
 3. display the result of the counting into a single table, with information associated with each individual file.

+Note that the display of the information inside the table should be sorted in ascending order according to the field the user requested.
+The possibilities are:

+- option `-s f`: sort data in ascending order by file name.
+- option `-s t`: sort data in ascending order by file type.
+- option `-s c`: sort data in ascending order by number of comment lines.
+- option `-s b`: sort data in ascending order by number of blank lines.
+- option `-s s`: sort data in ascending order by number of sloc lines.
+- option `-s a`: sort data in ascending order by number of all lines.

+To sort the table in reverse order the user must replace `-s` by `-S` and with the same arguments described above.

 ### Single line of code, comments, and blank lines